tseemann/prokka/README.md

       --norrna          Don't run rRNA search (default OFF) --notrna          Don't run tRNA search (default OFF) --rnammer         Prefer RNAmmer over Barrnap for rRNA prediction (default OFF)

+### Option: --proteins

+The `--proteins` option is recommended when you have good quality reference genomes and want to ensure gene naming is consistent.
+Some species use specific terminology which will be often lost if you rely on the default Swiss-Prot database included with Prokka.

+If you have Genbank or Protein FASTA file(s) that you want to annotate genes from as the first priority, use the `--proteins myfile.gbk`.
+Please make sure it has a recognisable file extension like `.gb` or `.gbk` or auto-detect will fail.
+The use of Genbank is recommended over FASTA, because it will provide `/gene` and `/EC_number` annotations that a typical `.faa` file will not provide, unless you have specially formatted it for Prokka.

 ### Option: --rawproduct